TechXchangeNL/ansible/README.md

   workspaces { name = "YOURWORKSPACE" }
   ```

 > You need to have a Terraform token for both credentials.
-You find this in HCP Terraform under Projects -> defualt project -> settings -> variable sets -> AAP -> TERRAFORM_TOKEN
+You find this in HCP Terraform under Projects -> defualt project -> settings -> variable sets -> AAP -> TERRAFORM_TOKEN \b
 > For workspace enter the workspace you made in Terraform as part of the prep work you need to do in HCP Terraform

 ### Inventories